Read More

 She said that the LME is committed to continuous improvement, with its new trading platform attracting new members, noting that CLSA UK recently became an official member.

-In addition, the LME will launch electronic options later this year and has introduced collateral services, including offshore renminbi.
+In addition, Chan said the LME will launch electronic options later this year and has introduced collateral services, including offshore yuan.
 The company is in consultations to optimize physical market infrastructure and advance its pricing plan for sustainable metal premiums.

 Chan also announced that the HKEX has appointed Frank Zhang Ming as managing director and head of commodities, where he will assist in formulating long-term strategies for the regional commodities business, with the goal of building a comprehensive commodities ecosystem in Asia.